 You must be a fit and proper person.

-We have produced a copy of Guidance Notes for Small Society Lotteries which gives detailed explanation of the regulation.
+Please see our Guidance Notes for Small Society Lotteries page which gives detailed explanation of the regulation.

 How to apply